Xunlong Orange Pi Win

 The UART pins are located between microusb and power jack of the board.
 On some boards they are marked as TX, RX and GND on the PCB (simplified layout: ..DC-IN..
 [GND][RX][TX] ..microusb..).
 Just attach some leads according to our UART howto.

 Take some pictures of your device, upload them, and add them here.
 DO NOT UPLOAD PICTURES WHICH YOU PLUCKED OFF THE INTERNET.

 Xunlong Orange Pi Win Plus

-There is a variant called Xunlong Orange Pi Win Plus with 2 GB of DDR3 instead of the 1 GB in the original version.
+- There is a variant called Xunlong Orange Pi Win Plus with 2 GB of DDR3 instead of the 1 GB in the original version.
+The Win Plus PCB is also black compared to the original blue.
 Otherwise the board seems identical.